-For the group-wide risk governance system, the Group has developed a Three Lines of Defense system consisting of risk management by individual businesses (first line of defense), risk management by the Risk Management Department and individual risk management-related departments (second line of defense), and validation by the Internal Audit Department (third line of defense).
+For the group-wide risk governance system, the Group has developed a Three Lines of Defense system consisting of risk management by individual Group businesses (first line of defense), risk management by the Risk Management Department and individual risk management-related departments (second line of defense) and validation by Internal Audit Department (third line of defense).

 Each Group business identifies and gains an understanding of the risk characteristics involved in carrying out its own business, based on knowledge of the services and products in that business.
-Each business takes risks within the scope of its risk appetite (the type and amount of risk to be taken to achieve the goals set in the management plan) in accordance with its risk-taking policy, evaluates risks, and swiftly implements risk control at the on-site level when risks materialize.
+Each Group business takes risks within the scope of its risk appetite in accordance with its risk-taking policy, evaluates risks and swiftly implements risk control at the on-site level when risks that are outside of its risk appetite materialize.
 In addition, the status of risk management is reported to the second line of defense in a timely manner.

-The Risk Management Department, as an Enterprise Risk Management Department, performs overall risk management, identifies and evaluates group-wide risks, creates a risk management process, and sets risk limits in accordance with the group-wide risk management policy determined by the Board of Directors.
-In addition, it formulates groupwide recovery strategies, in advance, to prepare for cases when risks materialize.
-Furthermore, it shares information with risk management-related departments appropriately, monitors the overall status of risks and risk management in an integrated manner, and reports the status to the Executive Committee and the Board of Directors.
+The Risk Management Department, as an enterprise risk management department identifies and evaluates groupwide risks, creates a risk management process and sets risk limits.
+In addition, it formulates group-wide recovery strategies, in advance, to prepare for cases when risks materialize.
+Furthermore, it shares information with risk management-related departments appropriately, monitors the overall status of risks and risk management in an integrated manner and reports the status to the Executive Committee and the Board of Directors.

 The Internal Audit Department audits the effectiveness and appropriateness of the group-wide risk governance system and processes from a standpoint independent of the first and second lines of defense.